Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 derived from a normative database and sentiment scores obtained through automated sentiment analyses

-by means of the Watson NLU software tool.
-For the lexical valence analysis, each text produced in the
+by means of Watson NLU software tool.
+For the lexical valence analysis, each text produced in the pre-

-pre- and post-instruction phases was first corrected for spelling and tokenized.
-Once all the words from
+and post-instruction phases was first corrected for spelling and tokenized.
+Once all the words from each

 lemmatized.
 Thus, words were reduced to their base form (e.g., singular nouns and infinitive verb forms)